 The change we need

-Portland United for Change is a coalition in support of meaningful and comprehensive change to Portland’s government.
+Portland United for Change is a coalition in support of meaningful and comprehensive change to Portland’s government and electoral systems.
 We came together in 2022 to pass Measure 26-228, a City of Portland ballot measure that makes the following changes:

 Read on for a closer look at Portland’s charter change: